 The Food and Drug Administration (FDA) approval of multiple COVID-19 vaccines brings hope to many, especially those living with Alzheimer’s and dementia and their caregivers who have been critically impacted by the pandemic.
 Learn more about what you can expect from a COVID-19 vaccine.

 Who is eligible to receive the COVID-19 vaccine?

 Every state has opened eligibility to the general public, so anyone age 12 or older can be vaccinated.
-However, vaccine providers may prioritize high-risk groups such as frontline health workers, long-term care residents, essential workers, and adults over a certain age.
 Consult the CDC’s How Do I Find a COVID-19 Vaccine for information on how to find a vaccine provider in your state.

 How much does the vaccine cost?